 Medical Dangers in Icy Cold Waters

-Working offshore on oil rigs or aboard ships and other vessels can be extremely dangerous—not only because of the hazards associated with the jobs, but also as a result of the frigid waters they work around.
-Plunging into the icy cold waters can be extremely dangerous even to the healthiest of people.
+Working offshore on oil rigs or aboard ships and other vessels is extremely dangerous—not only because of the hazards associated with the job but also as a result of the miles of frigid waters surrounding the workers.
+Plunging into the icy cold waters can be extremely dangerous, even to the healthiest of people.

 Immersion in freezing cold water can cause a number of injuries including:

 - Immersion dieresis

 Given the harm falling into icy waters causes, supervisors need to create and enforce strict safety measures.

 If you or a loved one has been injured as result of falling overboard into freezing water through the neglect of another, Arnold & Itkin can help.
 We have helped countless offshore workers seek compensation under the Jones Act, helping them rebuild their lives after life-altering accidents.
 Contact our offshore injury attorneys today to learn how we can help you.